 Driving to Skútafoss waterfall is fairly easy.
 The ring road continues on a left turn just before the town of Hofn.
 The road enters a tunnel, which goes through Vestrahorn Mountain.
 About 10 minutes after emerging from the tunnel, the ring road takes a bend to the left.
 The track into the valley can be seen just after the river.

 Access to Skútafoss waterfall is fairly easy all year round.
-There is a parking area just a few 100 meters up the track and it is easy to hike the rest of the way to the waterfall.
+There is a parking area just a few hundred meters up the track, and it is easy to hike the rest of the way to the waterfall.

-It is only when you are a about 100 meters that Skútafoss waterfall become visible.
+It is only when you are about 100 meters away that Skútafoss waterfall becomes visible.
 The river running through this East Iceland valley winds in an ‘S’ shape.
 The path descends onto a rough river bed.
-It is usually dry although in wet seasons the river can flood the area.
+It is usually dry, although in wet seasons, the river can flood the area.

 The mountains surrounding the valley are mostly loose scree slopes.